loopholelabs/architect-talks/Cloud Native Vancouver 2025/README.md

   - Network migration via XDP
     - Usually, during a network migration, connections break
     - We use XDP on both ingress and egress to intercept traffic
-    - Us using XDP for this means that the actual eBPF code runs on the network card, not on the CPU, which makes this very fast
+    - We use XDP in driver mode, which means the eBPF programs run inside the network interface driver in the kernel on the host machine CPU (not on the NIC itself - that would be offload mode, which only works on an extremely small subset of cards with XDP-supporting DPUs)
+    - The efficiency gains come from skipping the normal kernel network stack steps, allowing us to intercept packets very early in the processing pipeline
     - In our testing we were able to get up to 200 Gb/s: https://loopholelabs.io/blog/xdp-for-egress-traffic
     - Once we're in the data path, we can intercept traffic, buffer it, redirect it etc. which allows us to pause traffic before a checkpoint, do the checkpoint, resume on a different (in the case of a migration) or the same (in the case of a scale to zero operation) node, and unpausing traffic while flushing buffers, effectively migrating a connection without causing any downtime
     - Even if we're moving between nodes we can migrate the connections as long as we're in the data path somewhere between the user and the server, which thanks to eBPF & XDP is quite scalable